Frequently Asked Questions

 I am not a U.S. Citizen, U.S. National or permanent resident, can I still apply?

-No, MHRT is a federally funded program that requires U.S. citizenship or residency for participation in its programs.
+No, MHRT is a federally funded program that requires U.S. citizenship or permanent residency for participation in its programs.
 Permanent residents must be able to show proof of residency.
-U.S. citizens must have or be able to obtain a U.S. passport.
+U.S. citizens must have a valid U.S. passport.

 Who should complete my Letters of Recommendation?